oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-2-home.png " ")

 	Close the tab and return to Stack Monitoring.
 Let's review the charts associated with this Concurrent Manager by clicking the **Performance** menu on the left side of the page.
 Next select the **Charts** tab.
-Now let's expand the chart timeframe to show the **Last 7 Days**.
+Now let's expand the chart time frame to show the **Last 7 Days**.
 Reviewing the chart, **Completed Concurrent Requests**, there does not appear to be a spike in completed concurrent requests with errors.
 Hovering over the legend within the chart **Capacity Utilization of Concurrent Managers**, we can see each of the concurrent managers appear to be at 100% capacity.
 This may indicate an issue with concurrent manager capacity that may need to be investigated.
 Now let's review the overall health and performance of the entire EBS application stack.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-3-home.png " ")